algorandfoundation/beaker/docs/source/migration.rst

 Sharing code or config between contracts
 ----------------------------------------

-In beaker ``0.x`` applications were composed via inheritance and functionality could be shared via base classes.
+In Beaker ``0.x`` applications were composed via inheritance and functionality could be shared via base classes.
-In beaker ``1.0`` code or configuration needs to be shared via other means.
-The following will describe some alternative approaches
+In Beaker ``1.0`` code or configuration needs to be shared via other means.
+The following will describe some alternative approaches.

 Using inheritance for State classes (as a way of sharing a common structure) is fine and supported in ``1.0``.